AIBendereL/AIBendereL.github.io/_posts/2023-05-04-image_retrieval_cnn.md

 ## How CNN helps with Image Retrieval?

-CNN makes IR become easy and straight-forward.
+CNN makes Image Retrieval become easier and straight-forward.

 When I studied at my university back then, I did a similar IR project, but without CNN.
 The main part is to produce the image *code*.